thanksgiving

 2. The doc needs seven sections.

-Our document is divided into sections for appetizers, breads, salads, main dishes, sides, desserts, and drinks.
+Our document is divided into sections for appetizers, breads, salads, main dishes, side dishes, desserts, and drinks.
 We debated listing each Thanksgiving meal component and then allowing everyone to claim what they’d like to bring, but decided to leave it open-ended instead.
-With the seven sections, people can look to see what needs the most help and volunteer accordingly.
+With the seven sections, people can look to see what needs the most help, and volunteer accordingly.

 3. And four columns.

 Each section has four columns.
-The first one is where people put their names (duh); the second is where they put the dish they’ll be bringing (more duh); the third is for people with food allergies or dietary restrictions, so that we can denote any items that will be fill-in-the-blank-friendly for our food-sensitive friends; and the fourth column gets any notes about prep, reheating, or refrigeration needs so the host will be able to make space and plan ahead.
+The first one is where people put their names (duh).
+The second is where they put the dish they’ll be bringing (more duh).
+The third is for people with food allergies or dietary restrictions so that we can denote any items that will be fill-in-the-blank-friendly for our food-sensitive friends.
+And the fourth column is for any notes about prep, reheating, or refrigeration needs so the host will be able to make space and plan accordingly.

 Got it?
-Actually, you don’t have to.
-We’ve made our sheet public for you to use.
-(See instructions for how to grab it below!)
+Actually, you don’t have to — we’ve made our spreadsheet public for you to use.
+(See instructions for how to grab it below!).

 (Image credit: Susanna Hopler)